ritsuko-a/nethack-3.6-tiled/README.md

 ```

-Symset is fully compatible with original fonts as well, but only with tty interface.
+Symset is partially compatible (except dark_room) with original fonts as well, but only with tty interface.